psfrolov/psfrolov.github.io/app/_posts/2015-04-17-making-boost-signals2-more-oop-friendly.md

 ---

 <span class="drop-letter">T</span><span>he</span> [observer design pattern]
-[url-observer] is by far the most popular and widely known among [behavioral patterns][url-behavioral-patterns].
+[url-observer] is by far the most popular and widely known among [behavioural patterns][url-behavioural-patterns].
 Unfortunately, unlike other mainstream languages out there, the C++ standard library doesn't provide out of the box observer implementation.
 Luckily, [Boost][url-boost] contains [Signals2] [url-signals2], a [signal/slot][url-signal-slot] library which can serve as a